cavineers/cavineers.github.io/docs/Software/gitAndGithub.md

 To get started with Git and GitHub, you'll need to follow a few steps:

 1. Install Git on your local machine.
 You can download Git [here](https://git-scm.com/downloads)
 2. Create a GitHub account.
-You can sign up for a free account [here](https://github.com/join)
+You can sign up for a free account [here](https://github.com/join) -- make sure to add your GitHub name to [this](https://docs.google.com/spreadsheets/d/1zroNE0r3z9rl5tIAXXwvlAG2LtYadMz73Y8g2-uf4Mw/edit?usp=sharing) google sheet
 3. Download GitHub Desktop.
 You can download GitHub Desktop [here](https://desktop.github.com/)
 4. To get ahold of some base skills on GitHub, use [this link](https://github.com/roberts1y) and follow this programmer
 5. Check out the read me on [this repository](https://github.com/skills/introduction-to-github) and follow the steps to get started with Git and Github